-Over the course of two half-days, UnCivil Servant identifies misconceptions about performance and misconduct-based actions and provides you with simple step-by-step guidance for taking swift, appropriate and legally defensible actions.
-The program also covers the very latest with Executive Order 13839, plus OPM regulations on performance and conduct.
+Now, holding political appointees accountable is a lot easier than doing the same to civil servants.
+But that doesn’t mean it has to be impossible.
+Over the course of two half-days, FELTG’s flagship course UnCivil Servant identifies misconceptions about performance and misconduct-based actions and provides you with simple step-by-step guidance for taking swift, appropriate and legally defensible actions.
+The program also incorporates the very latest guidance, including Executive Order 14003 and OPM regulations on performance and conduct.

 Registrants for both days will also receive a copy of the textbook UnCivil Servant: Holding Federal Employees Accountable for Performance and Conduct, 5th Ed., by William Wiley and Deborah Hopkins.